 Chlorine and other chemical additives in tap water can create bubbles when they come into contact with the tank water.
 To prevent this, always use dechlorinated water when performing water changes or filling up the tank.
 You can find dechlorinators at most pet stores or aquarium supply shops.

-See also What fish cleans the tank
+See also What does it mean when your fish tank is foggy

 4. Avoid overfeeding and excessive fish waste